Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

     app: servicemonitor-app
     release: prometheus
 spec:
+  endpoints:
+  - port: http-metrics
+    path: /url/paths
+    interval: 30s
+  namespaceSelector:
+    matchNames:
+      - service-monitor-namespace
   selector:
     matchLabels:
-      app: servicemonitor-app
-  endpoints:
-  - port: metrics
-    path: /url/paths
+      instance: service
 ```

+Note the `spec.namespaceSelector` and `spec.selector` to ensure the ServiceMonitor selects the Kubernetes objects containing the custom metrics URL path such as Deployments, Pods, or StatefulSets.

+The `spec.endpoints` section must reference a port's name inside of a service object which exposes the service objects such as NodePort or ClusterIP.

-The `labels` section must match what is configured for the CRD.
+The `metadata.labels` section must match what is configured for the CRD.
 Check the existing CRD by running `kubectl get servicemonitors <helm release>-kube-prometheus-prometheus -n monitoring -o yaml | grep -i matchLabels -A`

 The output will show the `matchLabels:` selector.